-&lt;sup>67 Cranford Patch.
+66 Cranford Patch.
 Large Brush Fire Spreads Through Cranford Woods.
 March 15, 2012.

-With a total of one significant past wildfire events in Union County between 1950 and 2013, the County experiences a wildfire event on average roughly once every 63 years.
+With only one significant past wildfire event in Union County between 1950 and 2013, the County experiences a wildfire event on average roughly once every 63 years.
 With one event roughly every 63 years, there is a 1.5% annual probability of a future wildfire event occurring in Union County.
 The past wildfire data indicates that the probability of future wildfires occurring in the county is fairly low, and will most likely have a limited impact on property and life in the planning area.
-Considering the extensive development (urban areas) and limited forested areas, the 2015 Union County HMPSC ranked wildfire as a low risk hazard (See Table X for a complete list of hazard rankings).
+Considering the extensive development (urban areas) and limited forested areas, the HMPSC ranked wildfire as a low risk hazard (See Table 4-2 for a complete list of hazard rankings).
 As a low risk hazard, the HMPSC determined that wildfire would not be included as part of the more detailed risk assessment.